Choose a tab above to find words that begin with that letter.

 golf cart

-(also "golf car, cart, buggy, trolley, hand cart, pull cart") a golf car is motorized and driven/ridden in; a pull cart or hand cart is manual; buggy, cart and trolley could be either manual or motorized, depending on what part of the world you are in and who is talking
+(also "golf car, cart, buggy, trolley, hand cart, pull cart") a golf car is motorized and driven/ridden in; a pull cart or hand cart is manual; buggy, cart and trolley could be either manual or motorized, depending on what part of the

 Example: Let's rent a golf cart/trolley and ride today.